-Professional Perspective Trends in Private Company M&A Transactions: Earnout Provisions (2021) Daniel Avery, Goulston & Storrs Bloomberg Law Trends in Private Company M&A Transactions: Earnout Provisions (2021) Editor's Note: This article is part of a series analyzing the results of the 2021 and prior Private Target M&A Deal Points Studies.
-Contributed by Daniel Avery, Goulston & Storrs Market Trends: What You Need to Know As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Points Studies: - Earnout provisions were included in 20% of the deals reported in the 2021 study.
-The previous seven studies noted inclusion of earnout provisions in 27%, 28%, 26%, 25%, 38%, 29%, and 19% of reported deals, respectively. - Approximately 50%-70% of earnout provisions reviewed in the ABA studies use either earnings before interest, taxes, depreciation, and amortization (EBITDA) or revenue as the principal earnout metric. - It remains somewhat rare in earnout provisions for buyers to expressly agree to operate the post-closing target business consistent with pre-closing past practice, or to take actions to maximize the earnout, the first usually being more common than the second. - About one-third of earnouts expressly accelerate upon a change in control. - Lastly, more than one-half of earnouts include an indemnity setoff right.
+2023 Trends in Private Target M&A: Earnout Provisions Market Trends: What You Need to Know As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Points Studies:

+• Earnout provisions were included in 26% of the deals reported in the 2023 study.
+The previous eight studies noted inclusion of earnout provisions in a range of 19-38% of reported deals. • Approximately 50%-70% of earnout provisions reviewed in the ABA studies use either earnings before interest, taxes, depreciation, and amortization (EBITDA) or revenue as the principal earnout metric. • It remains somewhat rare in earnout provisions for buyers to expressly agree to operate the post-closing target business consistent with pre-closing past practice, or to take actions to maximize the earnout, the first usually being more common than the second. • Less than one-third of earnouts expressly accelerate upon a change in control, making this provision a minority approach. • Lastly, more than one-half of earnouts consistently include an indemnity setoff right.